-Alan C. Caslavka is vice president of Avionics Systems at GE Aviation.
-In this role he is responsible for worldwide military and civil avionics products and systems to include flight management systems, cockpit displays, platform computing, interface controls and air traffic management solutions.
+Alan C. Caslavka is vice president of Avionics & Digital Systems at GE Aviation.
+In this role he is responsible for worldwide military and civil avionics products and systems that include flight management systems, cockpit displays, platform computing, interface controls and air traffic management solutions.

-Prior to joining GE Alan was with Rockwell Collins Inc., where he held various Manufacturing Operations, Engineering and Program Management positions, most recently, vice president & general manager for Precision Strike Platforms and Navigation Products.
-His previous roles included vice president & general manager of Command, Control, Communications and Intelligence (C3I) Systems and vice president & general manager Surface Solutions.
+Prior to joining GE, Alan was with Rockwell Collins Inc., where he held various Manufacturing Operations, Engineering and Program Management positions, including vice president & general manager for Precision Strike Platforms and Navigation Products.
+His previous roles included vice president & general manager of Command, Control, Communications and Intelligence (C3I) Systems and vice president & general manager of Surface Solutions.

-In 1991, Alan was recognized as Rockwell International's Engineer of the Year and in 1996, led a team that was awarded the McDonnell Douglas Aerospace "Spirit of Excellence" and "Model of Excellence" for outstanding contributions as a supplier.
+In 1991, Alan was recognized as Rockwell International's Engineer of the Year, and in 1996, he led a team that was awarded the McDonnell Douglas Aerospace "Spirit of Excellence" and "Model of Excellence" for outstanding contributions as a supplier.

 Alan is a graduate of Iowa State University of Science and Technology where he earned a Bachelor of Science degree in Industrial Engineering.
 He also is a graduate of Nova Southeastern University with a Masters in Business Administration.